Which organizations are not required to file Form 990-EZ?

 - A black lung benefit trust is described in Section 501(c)(21).
 It was imposed as a U.S. federal law called Black Lung Benefits Act (BLBA) to provide monthly payments and medical benefits to coal miners who are disabled from pneumoconiosis (black lung disease), which arises from working in or around the nation's coal mines.

-- Religious organizations described under Section 501(d).
+- Religious organizations are described under Section 501(d).

 - A stock bonus, pension, or profit-sharing trust qualifies under Section 401.